Idealised 2-D viscoelastic loading problem in a square box¶

 data = reader.read()[0]

-# Note the mesh is not really moving!
+# surface height.
+Note the mesh is not really moving!

 plotter.add_mesh(arrows, color="white", lighting=False)